Last Updated on March 17, 2026

 Countering Evolving Threats

-Therefore, cybercriminals are engaged in evolving improved ways of attacking targets by having phishing, malware, and advanced persistent threats (APTs).
+Therefore, cybercriminals are engaged in evolving improved ways of attacking targets by using phishing, malware, and advanced persistent threats (APTs).
 Information collected from financial services organizations is valuable due to the money and information they contain.
-These threats, therefore, pose a threat to institutions, and proactive measures assist the institutions in averting these threats and the resultant impact.
+These threats, therefore, pose a threat to institutions, and proactive measures assist the institutions in averting these threats and their resultant impact.

 Unique Challenges in Financial Services Cybersecurity